 - explain the difference between a conceptual and a technical research design and the steps in compiling them;

-- apply the tools and criteria for formulating a research objective and research questions that guide the rest of the research design;
+- apply the tools and criteria for formulating an appropriate research objective and corresponding research questions that guide the rest of the research design;

 - apply the tools and criteria to operationalize the concepts in the research questions;

-- explain the various research designs, including experiment, cross sectional study, longitudinal study, case study;
+- explain the various study designs, including the experimental design, the cross-sectional design, the longitudinal design and the case study;

 - apply the strategies for random and non-random sampling;

-- apply and design methods of data collection, including basic knowledge of interviewing techniques, questionnaire construction and content analysis;
+- apply and design methods of data collection, based on basic knowledge of interviewing techniques, questionnaire construction, observation techniques and content analysis;

 - formulate coherently following from the conceptual design, a technical research design for their research project; feasible to carry out within the timeframe set for the appropriate BSc or MSc thesis;

-- write a logic, coherent and understandable proposal for this research project in the given timeframe.
+- write a logical, coherent and understandable proposal for this research project in the given timeframe.